-Will Users Take Advantage of the New G Suite to Office 365 Migration Tool
+Will Users Take Advantage of the New G Suite to Office 365 Migration Tool?

 G Suite apps have resolved the problem of tracking the latest edited version of any document.
 All the apps in the G Suite are interconnected and every document can be shared and simultaneously edited by different editors from different locations.
 G Suite allows you to edit any office document without having specific office software and save it in the central cloud store to be available for others.

-4. G Suite Apps are More Secure
+4. G Suite Apps Are More Secure

 G Suite is compatible with Windows, Android and iOS, which run most of the mobile devices and desktop computers in the world.
 To keep the confidential and valuable data of the users, Google has empowered G Suite with an extremely strong security system.
 G Suite also offers an efficient team of digital security experts to provide 24/7 help as needed.